bashizip/business-hours-picker/README.md

 ![gif](https://github.com/bashizip/business-hours-picker/blob/master/captures/ezgif.com-resize.gif?raw=true)

 ------------

-Support for Android 4.0.3 ( api 19 ) and up

 Feel free to fork or issue pull requests on github.
 Issues can be reported on the github issue tracker.

 ## Installation